-Generally, treatment regimens are tailored to treat two groups: those with average risk and those with high-risk disease.
+Generally,patients with medulloblastoma are staged as either “average risk” or “high risk” disease.
+This classification helps to guide treatment planning.
 Average risk patients are those that are older than 3 years, have no metastatic disease, and have less than 1.5 cc of residual tumor after surgery.
-If a child is under 3 years old, has metastatic disease, or has residual tumor left in the brain after surgery, he or she will be considered as having "high-risk" disease.
-Current trials are underway to further characterize medulloblastomas based on molecular aspects of tumor cells, but this approach remains investigational.
+If a child is under 3 years old, has metastatic disease, or has residual tumor left in the brain after surgery, they will be considered as having "high-risk" disease.

 How is medulloblastoma treated?